trivnguyen/tringuyen-web/content/authors/admin/_index.md

 ---
 ## Hello, hello! 👋

 I'm a Ph.D.
-Candidate at the [MIT Kavli Institute for Astrophysics and Space Research](https://space.mit.edu/).
-I seek understanding the nature of DM and its role in galaxy formation and evolution, especially at the smallest scales.
+Candidate at the [MIT Kavli Institute for Astrophysics and Space Research](https://space.mit.edu/) and the NSF AI Institute for Artificial Intelligence and Fundamental Interactions ([IAIFI](https://iaifi.org/)).
+I seek to understand the nature of Dark Matter and its role in Galaxy Formation and Evolution, especially at the smallest scales.
 My research involves developing machine learning techniques to analyze cosmological simulations and data from astronomical surveys.

 Currently, I'm working with [Prof. Lina Necib](https://lnecib.com/) at MIT.
 From August 2022 to January 2023, I was a Pre-Doctoral Researcher at the Center for Computational Astrophysics (CCA) at the Simons Foundation, collaborating with [Prof. Rachel Somerville](https://www.simonsfoundation.org/people/rachel-somerville/) in the Galaxy Formation group.